Wolf spider: Venom

-Evolutionary history

-Wolf spiders likely originated after the K–Pg extinction event sometime in the late Paleocene, with most main subfamilies likely originating during the Eocene and Early Oligocene between 41 and 32 million years ago.

 Habitats

-Wolf spiders are found in a wide range of habitats both coastal and inland.
-These include shrublands, woodland, wet coastal forest, alpine meadows, suburban gardens, and homes.
+Wolf spiders are found in a wide range of coastal and inland habitats.
+These include shrublands, woodland, wet coastal forests, alpine meadows, suburban gardens, and homes.
 Spiderlings disperse aerially; consequently, wolf spiders have wide distributions.
-Although some species have very specific microhabitat needs (such as stream-side gravel beds or montane herb-fields), most are wanderers without permanent homes.
+Although some species have very specific microhabitat needs (such as stream-side gravel beds or montane herb fields), most are wanderers without permanent homes.
 Some build burrows which can be left open or have a trap door (depending on species).
 Arid-zone species construct turrets or plug their holes with leaves and pebbles during the rainy season to protect themselves from flood waters.
 Often, they are found in man-made locations such as sheds and other outdoor equipment.

 Mating behavior

 Many species of wolf spiders possess very complex courtship behaviors and secondary sexual characteristics, such as tufts of bristles on their legs or special colorations, which are most often found on the males of the species.
 These sexual characteristics vary by species and are most often found as modifications of the first pair of legs.
 First-leg modifications are often divided into elongated bristles on the legs, increased swelling of leg segments, or the full elongation of the first pair of legs compared to the other three pairs.
-Some mating behaviors are common between wolf spider genera, and many more that are species-specific.
-In the most commonly studied genus of wolf spiders, Schizocosa, researchers found that all males engage in a seismic component of their courtship display, either stridulation, or drumming their fore legs on the ground, but some also dependent on visual cues in their courtship display, as well as the seismic signaling, such as waving the front two legs in the air in front of the female, concluding that some Schizocosa species rely on multimodal courtship behaviors.
+Some mating behaviors are common between wolf spider genera, and many more are species-specific.
+In the most commonly studied genus of wolf spiders, Schizocosa, researchers found that all males engage in a seismic component of their courtship display, either stridulation, or drumming their forelegs on the ground, but some also dependent on visual cues in their courtship display, as well as the seismic signaling, such as waving the front two legs in the air in front of the female, concluding that some Schizocosa species rely on multimodal courtship behaviors.

-The Lycosidae comprise mainly wandering spiders, and as such, population density and male-to-female sex ratio puts selective pressures on wolf spiders when finding mates.
+The Lycosidae comprise mainly wandering spiders, and as such, population density and male-to-female sex ratio put selective pressures on wolf spiders when finding mates.
 Female wolf spiders that have already mated are more likely to eat the next male that tries to mate with them than those that have not mated yet.
 Males that have already mated have a higher probability of successfully mating again, but females that have already mated have a lower probability of mating again.